UniTime/unitime-doc/instructional-offerings.md

 		* To change it, go to the [Edit Course Offering](edit-course-offering) screen

 * **Note to Schedule Manager**
-	* Note to the manager who assigns time and room for a given class; for example, if the class should be a part of the large lecture room manager's set of classes, the note will be for the LLR manager; if the class should be timetabled by the departmental schedule deputy, this note is to him/herself
+	* Note to the manager who assigns time and room for a given class; for example, if the class should be a part of the large lecture room manager's set of classes, the note will be for the LLR manager; if the class should be timetabled by the departmental schedule deputy, this note is to themselves
 	* The note is editable in the [Edit Class](edit-class) screen

 * **Examinations**